Personal income tax

 You can claim this rebate if all of the following conditions are met:

-- You (or your spouse or common-law partner) lived in that property as your principal residence (the home you normally reside in during the year) on the municipal property tax due date
+• You (or your spouse or common-law partner) lived in that property as your principal residence (the home you normally reside in during the year) on the municipal property tax due date and it is eligible for the homeowners affordability tax credit or school tax reduction for the year

-The person who claims the education property tax credit (line 33) must also be the person who claims the seniors school tax rebate.
+The person who claims the homeowners affordability tax credit (line 21) must also be the person who claims the seniors school tax rebate.

 You had a spouse or common-law partner at the end of the year

-You and your spouse or common-law partner have to decide who will claim the education property tax credit, the seniors' school tax rebate (if applicable), and the school tax credit for homeowners for both of you.
+You and your spouse or common-law partner have to decide who will claim the homeowners affordability tax credit, and the seniors' school tax rebate (if applicable) for both of you.
 Only one of you must claim all of these amounts.

-You or your spouse or common-law partner received Employment and Income Assistance payments in 2023
+You or your spouse or common-law partner received Employment and Income Assistance payments and Manitoba Support for Persons with Disabilities in 2025

 You can only claim part of this rebate.
-For more information, read Line 75 – Employment and Income Assistance (EIA) received.
+For more information, read Line 56 – Employment and Income Assistance (EIA) or Manitoba Supports for Persons with Disabilities (MSPD) payments received.

 School taxes paid on mobile homes or property you did not own